-Legionella bacteria thrive in temperature between 20-45°C. Its most optimal temperature is 37-43°C.
+Legionella bacteria thrive in temperatures between 20-45°c.
+Its most optimal temperature is 37-43°c.

 Electric Water Heaters

-Electric water heaters have been found to be at a greater risk of bacterial growth than other storage tanks due to their heating elements and uneven heating abilities.
+Electric water heaters are at a greater risk of bacterial growth than other storage tanks due to their heating elements and uneven heating abilities.

-Legionella bacteria were still found in many electric water heaters even when the temperature was set to 60°C or above.
-This was because the bottom of the tank was only reaching 30-40°C – the sweet spot for Legionella growth.
+Even with temperatures set to 60°c or above, many electric heater still contained Legionella bacteria.
+This was because the bottom of the tank was only reaching 30-40°c – the sweet spot for Legionella growth.

-These lower temperatures are associated with increased growth of bacteria in your water heater.
-This is why building regulations require the water temperature to be set to a minimum of 60°C to kill bacteria.
+You can attribute the increased growth of bacteria in your water heater to these lower temperatures.
+This is why building regulations require the water temperature to be set to a minimum of 60°c to kill bacteria.

 Hot water in the home suffers from a bit of the Goldilocks effect.
 Too high and you risk landing yourself with a nasty burn.
 Too low and now you’ve got a breeding ground for bacteria.
 Here to save the day is a tempering valve!

-These valves were made mandatory to prevent scalding from water that is too hot.
-At 50°C, both adults and children can comfortably enjoy a shower for approximately 5 minutes before it starts burning.
+These valves became mandatory as a way to prevent scalding from water that is too hot.
+At 50°c, both adults and children can comfortably enjoy a shower for approximately 5 minutes before it starts burning.

-Thermostatic mixing valves (TMVs) perform the same job, but are more accurate.
-Nursing homes, child daycares, and other similar businesses use TMVs for their more accurate 50°C hot water.
+Thermostatic mixing valves (TMVs) perform the same job but offer greater accuracy.
+Nursing homes, child daycares, and other similar businesses use TMVs for their more accurate 50°c hot water.

-While 50°C is not in the danger zone, it is not in the optimal water temperature to kill Legionella bacteria.
-It is vitally important tempering valves are well maintained and flushed regularly to ensure bacteria doesn’t grow here.
+While 50°c is not in the danger zone, it is not in the optimal water temperature to kill Legionella bacteria.
+Proper maintenance and regular flushing of any tempering valves helps to prevent the growth of harmful bacteria, and is therefore an important process.

 Flush the System

 If your plumbing system isn’t set up correctly, there may be regions where water pools and becomes stagnant in your pipes.
 The temperature of the water is uncontrolled here and might be prone to bacteria growth.
-Mineral deposits can also build up in your water heater, pipes, fittings and taps and affect your water pressure and lead to other plumbing problems
+Mineral deposits can also build up in your water heater, pipes, fittings and taps affecting your water pressure and leading to other plumbing problems

-Your plumbing system should be regularly flushed to remove any bacteria and build-up.
+You should flush your plumbing system regularly to remove any bacteria and build-up.
 Better yet, a plumber should repair areas where water stagnates in the first place.

-Should bacteria be found in your plumbing system, not only should the hot water heater itself be flushed, but all associated fittings too.
+Should you find bacteria in your plumbing system, not only should you flush the hot water heater itself, but all associated fittings too.

 How Do You Test For Legionella in Water?

-When it comes to testing for Legionella and other bacteria in a hot water tank, it’s best left to the professionals.
+When it comes to testing for Legionella and other bacteria in a hot water tank, you’re best leaving it to the professionals.
 Biological scientists take multiple samples across your plumbing system to assess the levels of bacteria there are.

-They have a variety of different tests they might use to identify bacteria with their own pros and cons:
+They have a variety of different tests they might use to identify bacteria, each with certain pros and cons: